-In Angola, funds were used to upgrade and improve many properties that facilitate worship and Bible education.
+In Mozambique and Ghana, the funds were used to upgrade and improve many properties that facilitate worship and Bible education.
+Additionally, funds were utilised for relief efforts, including the procurement and distribution of food provisions to individuals in need.

-In Malawi, the receiving entity oversaw the reconstruction of 37 homes that were destroyed by natural disasters such as Cyclone Freddy and Cyclone Anna in addition to distributing relief supplies.
-They also completed the construction of 23 new places of worship.
+In Malawi, the receiving entity oversaw the reconstruction and major renovation of 185 homes that were destroyed or damaged by natural disasters such as Cyclone Freddy as well as distributing relief supplies.
+They also completed the construction of 40 new places of worship and 5 major renovations of Assembly Halls.